MIG Weld Equipment &

 CONTROL EXPERTISE IS AN EASY CUSTOMER FOR WELD EQUIPMENT MANUFACTURERS THAT MAKE FAULTY MIG EQUIPMENT, OR MAKE WELD EQUIPMENT WITH BELLS AND WHISTLES THAT PROVIDES NO STEEL OR ALLOY STEELS WELD BENEFITS.

-IN A DIRTY WELD SHOP, WELD EQUIPMENT DURABILITY USED TO MEAN SOMETHING:
+IN THE TYPICAL DIRTY WELD SHOPS, MIG WELD EQUIPMENT DURABILITY AND EASE TO REPAIR, USED TO MEAN SOMETHING:

 Traditional CV MIG weld equipment used to last 10 to 20 years, and the